 Conclusion

-It is important to know and manage problems such as overfitting and underfitting to construct reliable and correct machine learning models.
-Overfitting happens when your model memorizes the training data but struggles with new, unseen data.
+It is important to understand the concepts of overfitting and underfitting in machine learning to construct reliable and correct machine learning models.
+Overfitting in machine learning happens when your model memorizes the training data but struggles with new, unseen data.
 Underfitting is the opposite, where the model doesn’t learn enough from the data and misses important patterns.
 The key is to find the right balance between the two, which is known as the bias-variance tradeoff.
 This means making sure your model learns well, but also works on new data.
-By mastering these concepts and techniques, you’ll be well-equipped to build models that are reliable in real-world scenarios.
+By mastering techniques of overfitting and underfitting in machine learning, you’ll be well-equipped to build models that are reliable in real-world scenarios.

 Overfitting and Underfitting- FAQs